-Department of Social Services tenants, otherwise known as DSS tenants, are those who claim housing benefits due to financial difficulties through unemployment, disabilities and/or being a single parent.
-Understandably, many landlords are reluctant to rent to this group.
-The uncertainty of rent payments, combined with the complications of the benefits system and the bad reputation that the majority of these people have unfairly been given have put them at the back of the line when it comes to choosing tenants.
+Department of Social Services tenants, otherwise known as DSS tenants, are those who claim housing benefits due to financial difficulties relating to unemployment, disabilities and/or being a single parent.
+Many landlords are understandably reluctant to rent to this group of people.
+The uncertainty of rent payments, combined with the complications of the benefits system and the bad reputation that the majority of these people have been unfairly given has put them at the back of the line when it comes to choosing tenants.
 The truth of the matter is that a lot of DSS tenants are in need of permanent accommodation and with the housing crisis getting worse, their situation is not getting any easier.

 Landlords are also often put off by the benefits system.
 It’s always changing and instead of trying to keep up, many landlords choose to simply opt out.
 Previously, DSS tenants were an attractive prospect for a landlord as the rent came directly from the council, meaning guaranteed payments.
 This process has now changed and, in a bid to encourage tenants to be more responsible with money, the payments now go to the tenant and it is their responsibility to transfer it to the landlord.
 Some councils do still allow direct payments to the landlord but not in many cases.
 If tenants need extra help with covering their rent, they can apply to the council for a Discretionary Housing Payment.

 Additionally, the councils retain the right to try and regain past payments from landlords if it later emerges that a tenant was either claiming fraudulently or was being overpaid.
 There’s nothing a landlord can do about this, even if they were completely unaware of the tenant’s change of circumstances.
 Buildings and content insurance premiums are often higher when a landlord is letting to DSS tenants.
 Sometimes, insurance is even refused altogether, along with some buy-to-let mortgage loan terms and conditions not allowing landlords to let to tenants on any kind of benefits or income support.